daPhoosa/dStepper/README.md

 * Designed for interupt driven stepping
 * Pulse dithering for more accurate speed control and smoother high speed operation
 * Efficient functions will perform well with either 8 bit or 32 bit microcontrollers
-* Works with almost any stepper driver that accepts step and direction input (see: stepStick)
+* Works with any stepper driver that accepts step and direction input (see: stepStick)
 * Handles setup and control of hardware pins
 * Position estimation to the sub-microstep resolution minimizes discrete noise
 * Frequent setSpeed updates will not cause stuttering or motion artifacts
 * Acceleration ramping and path planning are not performed by this library ( see `EasyMove` for basic 3 axis motion control )
+* Designed to be compatible with any micro controller that is either part of or "friendly" with the Arduino ecosystem.
+Specifically tested with Arduno Uno, Arduino Due, and Teensy 3.x devices.

 ## Basic Usage Documentation